ArianaRodriguez/FlowerShoppingCart/README.md

     * Unit Test

 ## Prerequisites
 * Paypal account API credentials to be used in the web application.
+(Create the app on https://developer.paypal.com)
 * Buyer account.
-(You can create these accounts by registering on Paypal Developer website here https://developer.paypal.com for Free.)
+(You can create these accounts by registering on Paypal Developer website for Free)
+* .NET Framework 4.5
+* Visual Studio 2012 for Web (ASP.NET MVC)
-* Paypal SDK for .NET NuGet Package Manager.
+* Paypal SDK for .NET NuGet Package Manager version 1.8.0.0
+* Newtonsoft.Json 7.0.0.0 (installed automatically with Paypal SDK)
+* Microsoft Azure to host the app using github repository.
+(You can create a temporal free account https://azure.microsoft.com)

 ## Installation